This post contains affiliate links. If you buy through these links, I may earn a small commission.

-Graham enjoys hunting and he tries to get out into the woods several times a year.
-Of course, since we live in the woods, he doesn’t have far to travel.
+Graham enjoys hunting and tries to get out into the woods several times a year.
+Since we live in the woods, he doesn’t have far to travel.

 We set the pressure canner up on the porch and packed quart jars with the raw trimmings, added some liquid and then canned them for 90 minutes at 15 pounds of pressure.

 Here’s how to pressure can any meat or fish – it doesn’t matter which kind, this is the way to can them.

 While the pressure canner was going, we got started on making bear lard, so we can make some pies.